-Therefore, the importance of understanding the fundamentals of data protection and its dire need could not be stressed further.
+Therefore, the importance of understanding the fundamentals of data protection (and cyber security training) and its dire need could not be stressed further.
 And in this article we help you to identify why protecting data should become a top priority for your business to thrive in the future.

 What is data protection?

 Data protection essentially refers to protecting important data from theft, loss or corruption.
 Every organisation possesses confidential and sensitive information that they would need to protect, from customer details and supplier databases to financial information and even patents and formulas.

 Similarly, there are personal data that requires protection at an individual level, such as names, residential addresses, contact details, as well as financial information and passwords.
 And these personal data are also held by organisations in large volumes.